Skip to content

 Using this workflow it means our branches have specific uses

-• Master is the version of code that is in production (see the principle Master is always shippable)
+• main is the version of code that is in production (see the principle main is always shippable)

 • We create a Hotfix branch when we need to make a change to production code because of a critical error.
-When finished we merge the change back into Master, but also Develop
+When finished we merge the change back into main, but also Develop

 • Develop is the main branch the developers work from.
 It represents the current version of the code, including new features we’ve completed but not yet released.
 You should make this the default branch in GitHub